Vision 20/20 is a ten-year focus we hope to accomplish by the year 2030.

 Eleuthera refers both to a single island in the archipelagic state of The Commonwealth of the Bahamas and to its associated group of smaller islands.
 Eleuthera forms a part of the Great Bahama Bank.
 The island of Eleuthera incorporates the smaller Harbour Island.
 "Eleuthera" derives from the feminine form of the Greek adjective (eleútheros), meaning "free".
 Known in the 17th century as Cigateo, it lies 80 km (50 miles) east of Nassau.
 It is long and thin—180 km (110 miles) long and in places little more than 1.6 km (1.0 mile) wide.
 Its eastern side faces the Atlantic Ocean, and its western side faces the Great Bahamas Bank.
 The topography of the island varies from wide rolling pink sand beaches to large outcrops of ancient coral reefs, and its population is approximately 11,000.
 The principal economy of the island is tourism.

-Eleuthera Retreat Center will be located in South Eleuthera and will serve first responders and their families in need of healing.
-Some features of ERC will be:
+Eleuthera Reset Resort will be located in South Eleuthera and will serve chaplains and first responders and their families needing healing.
+Some features of ERR will be: